Jamake Highwater: Career

-As Jamake Highwater, Marks wrote and published more than 30 fiction and non-fiction books, including children's books, and works about music, art, poetry and history.
+As Jamake Highwater, Marks wrote and published more than 30 fiction and non-fiction books, including children's books, and works about music, art, poetry, and history.
 His pseudonym "Jamake Highwater" appeared on Anpao: An American Indian Odyssey (1973), a children's book; and The Sun, He Dies: A Novel About the End of the Aztec World (1980).

 In 1981, Marks (as Highwater) published a non-fiction book, The Primal Mind: Vision and Reality in Indian America.
 By this time, he had made many connections in the media world.
 PBS adapted this book as the basis of a documentary about Native American culture, The Primal Mind (1984).
 Marks served as the host of the documentary.

 Marks "gained wide public exposure" as Jamake Highwater through making several documentaries on Native American culture for PBS television, and serving as host.
 In the 1980s, he was known nationally as a Native American figure.
 In 1993, Marks was a consultant on the TV series Star Trek: Voyager for the character Chakotay.
-Marks was responsible for verifying each script for accuracy.
+Marks was responsible for verifying each script for accuracy concerning Native American issues.

 Marks also wrote for The New Grove Dictionary of Music and Musicians and the Los Angeles Free Press under the Highwater name.